JayRay15/CS490-HotSho-project/Updated_Sprint_3_Demo_Navigation_Guide.md

 ### Demo Action 5.2.1: View AI recommendations for next actions, verify personalized suggestions and priority ranking

 **Navigation Steps:**
-1. Navigate to **AI Recommendations** page at `/ai-recommendations`
+1. Navigate to **Predictive Analytics** page at `/predictive-analytics`
+2. Click on the **"Recommendations"** tab (one of the tabs at the top of the page)
-2. View AI recommendation dashboard showing:
+3. View AI recommendation dashboard showing:
+   - Overall assessment of your job search performance
+   - Potential improvement percentage if recommendations are followed
-   - Personalized next action suggestions
+   - Personalized next action suggestions with:
-   - Priority rankings (high, medium, low)
+     - Priority rankings (High, Medium priority)
-   - Recommended actions (apply to job, follow up, network, etc.)
+     - Category tags (e.g., Application Strategy, Interview Prep, Networking)
+     - Timeframe for each recommendation
+     - Current state vs. expected improvement
+     - Detailed action steps for each recommendation
-3. Check personalization:
+4. Check personalization:
    - Recommendations are relevant to user's goals
    - Suggestions are based on user's data
    - Priority makes sense
-4. Click on a recommendation to see details or take action
+5. Review recommendation details:
+   - Each recommendation shows current state
+   - Expected improvement is clearly stated
+   - Action items are provided as numbered steps
-5. Verify recommendations update based on user activity
+6. Verify recommendations update based on user activity

-**Status:** ✅ **IMPLEMENTED** - AI recommendation engine is implemented
+**Status:** ✅ **IMPLEMENTED** - AI recommendation engine is implemented as part of Predictive Analytics

+**Note:** AI recommendations are accessed through the "Recommendations" tab in the Predictive Analytics page (`/predictive-analytics`), not a separate `/ai-recommendations` route.

 ---